jasonleow/visualaid/src/pages/resources.md

     identifier: ressources
 template: page
 ---
 Below is a list of other organisations supporting the migrant worker community in Singapore.
-Please contact them if you would like to lend  help or if you know anyone in the community who might need their support:
+Please contact them if you would like to lend  help or if you know anyone in the community who might need their support.

 * <a href="https://www.facebook.com/SG.CMSC" target="_blank">COVID Migrant Support Coalition</a>
 * <a href="http://www.citizenadventures.com/" target="_blank">Geylang Adventures</a>